ghi-electronics/Docs/brainpad/courses/programming/vb/threading_and_events.md

 Public Function Add(a As Integer, b As Integer) As Integer
 ```

-But Functions are not alway required to return values, sometimes they just perform a certian task.
+But Functions are not always required to return values, sometimes they just perform a certain task.
 In the example below we show how a function is setup that doesn't return a value.

 ```vb
 Public Sub Add(a As Integer, b As Integer)